doubleloop-io/effect-mongodb/packages/effect-mongodb/README.md

    1. `Option` is used instead of `null` or `undefined` values.
    2. Some operation options, which have an impact on the shape of API response, may be replaced with stricter functions (e.g. `projection` in `find` operation).
-3. **Schema-based vs Document-based**: the package provides two sets of functions.

-   The first set is based on MongoDB's `Document` type, therefore, without any runtime validation on the shape of the document, and signatures mostly identical to those of the original APIs.
+3. **Document-based API**: these API are based on MongoDB's `Document` type, therefore, without any runtime validation on the shape of the document.

+   Signatures are mostly identical to those of the original APIs.

    All modules belonging to this set are prefixed with `Document`, e.g. `DocumentCollection` or `DocumentFindCursor`.

+   These API are mainly useful for incremental adoption in existing codebases, and to allow quick prototyping when validation is redundant.
-   The second set is based on Schema, therefore, provides runtime validation.
+4. **Schema-based API**: these API are based on Schema, therefore, provides runtime validation.

-   Its functions may have slightly different signatures than the original APIs, since they enforce stricter types than the first set.
+   Functions may have slightly different signatures than the original APIs, since they enforce stricter types than the Document-based API.

    All modules belonging to this set don't have any prefix, e.g. `Collection` or `FindCursor`.

    While developing the package, this set of functions is the one we put more effort into.
-4. **Error handling**: we introduced a new error type `MongoError`, derived from [`TaggedError`](https://effect.website/docs/data-types/data/#taggederror), to wrap the original MongoDB errors.
+5. **Error handling**: we introduced a new error type `MongoError`, derived from [`TaggedError`](https://effect.website/docs/data-types/data/#taggederror), to wrap the original MongoDB errors.
    The current implementation is basic, but it will be extended to provide more detailed information and a finer error handling.